basecamp/bc3-api/sections/schedule_entries.md

 Create a schedule entry
 -----------------------

-* `POST /buckets/1/schedules/3/entries.json` creates a schedule entry in the Basecamp with ID `1` and under the schedule with an ID of `3`.
+* `POST /buckets/1/schedules/3/entries.json` creates a schedule entry in the project with ID `1` and under the schedule with an ID of `3`.

 **Required parameters**: